Viorica123333333333/memory-game/README.md

 ## Overview

-Memory Game is a browser-based card matching game developed using PHP, JavaScript, HTML, and CSS.
+Memory Game is a browser-based card matching game developed using MySQL, PHP, JavaScript, HTML, and CSS.

 The application challenges players to find matching image pairs by remembering card positions.
 The project demonstrates front-end development, game logic implementation, user interaction handling, and basic administrative functionality for managing game content.